 Rome is nothing if not impressive.
 The scale and density of the city’s ancient monuments, Baroque architecture, and public works of art provide a feast for the eyes, but they also overshadow the city’s unjustly overlooked artisans of Rome.
 Traditional workers of metal, marble, ceramic, glass, and other media are tucked into neighborhoods across the Eternal City.
 Memorable discoveries and a powerful, palpable connection to the past await those who take the time to locate these unsung masters.

-Historically, many Roman artisans occupied the working-class neighborhoods on the southern bank of the Arno.
+Historically, many Roman artisans occupied the working-class neighborhoods on the southern bank of the Tiber.
 The Trastevere section of town has housed shoemakers, glass blowers, sculptors, marble workers, and other tradespeople since ancient times.
 Today, the neighborhood retains the flavor of an artisan neighborhood, but small workshops occupy nearly every quarter of the city.

 One of the most enduring craft traditions of Rome is the working of gold, silver, and other metals.
 The ancient Romans inherited a rich tradition of metalsmithing from the Greeks and Etruscans.
 These tradespeople passed their skills from father to son, master to apprentice, over many centuries.